seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 O, sir, to such as boasting show their scars
 A mock is due.
 Will you walk on, my lord?
 She was beloved, she loved; she is, and doth:
-But still sweet love is food for fortune’s tooth.
+But still sweet love is food for fortune's tooth.

 *Exeunt*

 ## ACT V

 ### SCENE I. The Grecian camp.
-Before Achilles’ tent.
+Before Achilles' tent.

 *Enter ACHILLES and PATROCLUS*

 **ACHILLES**
-I’ll heat his blood with Greekish wine to-night,
+I'll heat his blood with Greekish wine to-night,
-Which with my scimitar I’ll cool to-morrow.
+Which with my scimitar I'll cool to-morrow.
 Patroclus, let us feast him to the height.

 **PATROCLUS**